b1b2ttt/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

     * You can’t resize the instance store
     * Backups must be operated by the user
 * Overall, EBS-backed instances should fit most applications workloads

+#### Local EC2 Instance Store
+- Physical disk attached to the physical server where your EC2 is
+- Very High IOPS (because physical)
+- Disks up to 7.5 TiB (can change over time), stripped to reach 30 TiB (can change over time...)
+- Block Storage (just like EBS)
+- Cannot be increased in size
+- Risk of data loss if hardware fails

 #### EB Deployment Modes
 - Single Instance mode: Great for development environment